feedhenry/fh-dotnet-sdk/ReadMe.md

 ## Install

-You can install the SDK to your project either using automatically (using NuGet) or manually.
+You can install the SDK to your project either automatically (using NuGet) or manually.

 ### NuGet (Recommended)